wonaval/p3-frontend/README.md

-REQUIREMENTS:
+# P3 REQUIREMENTS:
-Your pitch is due Tuesday 12/14/21 by noon PST.
+<p>Your pitch is due Tuesday 12/14/21 by noon PST.
 Make two repos for this project in your own personal github, one for the frontend and one for the backend.
-Make a README.md in either one; this README will contain your pitch.
-Your README should contain:
+Make a README.md in either one; this README will contain your pitch.</p>

+### Your README should contain:

 <p>Title of the project (biggest header in the document)</p>